adityas0204/fullstack-open/notes/part2 - Communicating with server/d altering data in server.md

 }
 ```

-- _App_ component recieves entire response from HTTP requests
+- _App_ component receives entire response from HTTP requests
-  - Can be trimmed to only recieve the _response.data_ since that is all we use:
+  - Can be trimmed to only receive the _response.data_ since that is all we use:

 ```jsx
 import axios from 'axios'